Doktor Spira i Ljudska Bića: Recording "Dijagnoza"

 At the time, Mihajlović enjoyed a cult status among the audience, however, this did not affect the major Yugoslav record labels to release the album.
 Since he could not find a publisher among Yugoslav labels, during 1981, Mihajlović went to London and financed himself the printing of 50 copies of the album, which he brought to Belgrade and distributed to his friends.
 The LP had a white paper cover without any images and the track listing was written by hand.
 The album promotion of the exclusive album release was held in December 1981 at the Atelje 212 theatre.
 The band continued performing the material, enjoying cult status among audience and musicians alike—in 1982, Momčilo Bajagić, at the time Riblja Čorba guitarist, later the leader of Bajaga i Instruktori, named Dijagnoza one of his ten most favourite albums—until 1985, when they disbanded.

-Comercial release of "Dijagnoza"
+Commercial release of "Dijagnoza"

 In 1986, the pop rock musician Oliver Mandić became an editor for the PGP-RTB record label.
 In a discussion at a local bistro with Bora Đorđević, frontman o the hard rock band Riblja Čorba, Mandić claimed that he, as the new editor, would bring changes to PGP-RTB. Đorđević, annoyed with Mandić's statements, made a bet with him to release Dijagnoza.
 Without any promotion, the album was released in a minimal printing of 2,000 copies, and quickly sold out.
 At the time Mihajlović designed and built a mini guitar amplifier called "Gvozdeno Pile" (Iron Chicken") and mini amplifier for bass called "Drveno Pile" amp.
 The amplifiers were used in a number of commercial studios in Beograd and Kornelije Kovač named one of the tracks on his album "Gvozdeno pile" after the little amplifier.